 - “Ironically, the breathtaking straight-line achievements distract from another monumental achievement: The Model S Plaid is quite simply the best Tesla yet.
 It doesn’t matter if you’re cruising down the highway, slogging through city traffic, or slicing down your favorite back road.
 The Model S Plaid delivers, no matter what you ask it to do.
 On the highway and around town, the 2022 Tesla Model S Plaid is comfortable, quiet, and a delightful place to pass the miles.”

 That combination is insane.
-Thousands of people who can afford a $1,000,000 sports car are going to buy a Plaid.
+Thousands of people who can afford a $1,000,000 supercar are going to buy a 5-seat, practical, better tech Plaid instead, or at least in addition.
 Tens of thousands of people who can afford a $150,000 sports car or performance sedan are going to buy a Plaid.
 Supercar-collecting YouTuber Manny Khoshbin, who has five white Rolls Royces at home for day-to-day driving in addition to his exotic collection, accidentally ordered a second Plaid and kept the order.
-Why not, it’s cheaper than the custom luggage for his specially-customized Hermes edition “1 of 1” McLaren Speedtail.
+Why not, it’s cheaper than the custom luggage for his specially-customized Hermes edition “#1 of 1” McLaren Speedtail.
 This is how the combustion age ends, from the top down (and from electric bicycles up).

 I also notice from comments how so many people are deep into the illusion that the counterfactual “ ’d ”, as in “I’d still get the Taycan/Nevera” or “I would never get one because of the funny steering yoke”, has real-world significance.
 When I was a kid I would participate: “I’d buy the Countach in gold over the Testarossa.”
 Now I actually have that kind of money, I spent it on a kitchen remodel 🤷🏻.